 I. OBJECTIVE & PURPOSE

-The purpose of this regulation is to set forth the University of North Florida's expectations for fostering and maintaining an environment of inclusiveness and equity for all who interact in our university community; and to reinforce the University's commitment to diversity in the recruitment, selection and retention of students, faculty and staff; and to provide procedures to file a complaint alleging discrimination, retaliation, discriminatory harassment.
-Sexual misconduct/harassment is covered by a separate regulation (See Sexual Misconduct Regulation 1.0050R)
+The purpose of this Regulation is to set forth the University of North Florida's expectations for fostering and maintaining an environment of inclusiveness and equality for all who interact in our University Community.
+It also reinforces the University's commitment to inclusion in the recruitment, selection and retention of students, faculty, and staff.
+Finally, it outlines how to file a complaint alleging discrimination, retaliation, and/or discriminatory harassment.

 II.
 STATEMENT OF REGULATION